 1. Unified, consistent customer service experience

-That means when your customers reach out with questions on social media, will your support professionals in that channel show the same level of knowledge, responsiveness, and empathy that employees in the traditional call center have?
+That means when your customers reach out with questions on social media, will your customer support professionals in that channel show the same level of knowledge, responsiveness, and empathy that employees in the traditional call center have?
 Did your company put the same level of resources and customer service training for employees into its live chat channel as it did the call center?
 Do customers receive one answer on the phone but a different one via email?
-Consistency in customer service puts your customers at ease, builds trust, and ultimately drives revenue.
+Consistency is what makes for excellent customer service and what puts your customers at ease, builds trust, and ultimately drives revenue.

 2. Robust and responsive social media presence

-Customers don’t just want companies to have Twitter accounts and Facebook pages; they want those to be places where they can ask questions, post complaints, and get answers—fast.
+Customers don’t just want companies to have Twitter accounts and Facebook pages; they want those to be places where they can ask questions, post complaints, and get answers to their problems—fast.
 As one study found, 30 percent of customers will share positive customer experiences on social media, and more than two-thirds pay close attention to those reviews (including negative ones).
+Brand reputation is another big reason for good service.

 3. Minimal wait times